 When you first receive the vehicle registration certificate, you may want to make a copy and put one in a safe.
 You could also copy it onto your computer for a digital record.
 This way, you can get to the information from anywhere, even if you aren’t with your car.

 On the certificate, you look for words such as “Registration Number,” “Plate Number,” or “License Plate Number,” depending on what state you live in.
 All of these show you the license plate or the vehicle registration number.
 It should be listed somewhere near the top of your paperwork, where it is easy to read.

 3. Certificate of Title

 If you don’t own the vehicle, you won’t be able to register it.
 To do this, you will need the Certificate of Title that is given to you when you purchase the vehicle.
-This is a document for proof of ownership.
+This document is proof of ownership.

 On the title, you might also be able to find the license plate number.
-However, the license plate can be changed, leaving the title incorrect at times.
+However, the license plate can be changed after the issuance of this document, so keep in mind that the title will be incorrect if that happens.
 Plus, every state provides a different type of title, so the location of the registration number might differ.